MGessinger/Cascade/doc/source/jade.rst

 .. _Nemo: http://nemocas.org
 .. _Jade:

-**Jade** - the Julia interface to Arbitrary precision Differential Equations
+**Jade** - the Julia interface to Arbitrary Precision Differential Equations
 ====================================================================================

-Jade provides an interactive interface to Cascade, which can be used from julia's REPL.
-It uses Nemo_ to store variables of type :type:`acb` in julia, which will then be translated to a C-style struct whenever needed.
+Jade provides an interactive interface to Cascade, which can be used from Julia's REPL.
+It uses Nemo_ to store variables of type :type:`acb` in Julia, which will then be translated to a C-style struct whenever needed.
 All memory management will be performed automatically, but you can manually create or delete the C-struct if you need to.

 In the following, all functions are listed with their full name.
 However most functions are exported from Jade and can therefore be called without the *Jade.*-prefix.